Back to District of Columbia

 Affordable housing

-Housing that is supported or subsidized by local and federal programs for households earning less than 80 percent of the area median income
+Housing with rent limits supported by government programs for families earning less than 80% of the area's median income.

 Planning Area